 Database Matching Software: Connecting Siloed Data Systems

 Database matching software compares and links records across two or more separate databases that store information about the same entities but lack shared unique identifiers.
-Unlike a simple SQL JOIN (which requires a common key), database matching uses fuzzy matching, probabilistic scoring, and field-by-field comparison to connect records that refer to the same person, organization, product, or location across systems that were never designed to communicate with each other.
-It is the core technology for breaking data silos, building Customer 360 views, enabling post-merger data consolidation, and supporting cross-departmental analytics.
+Unlike a SQL JOIN, which needs a common key, database matching uses fuzzy comparison, probabilistic scoring, and field-by-field similarity to connect records that refer to the same person, organization, product, or location across systems that were never designed to communicate with each other.
+It's the core technology for breaking data silos, building Customer 360 views, post-merger data consolidation, and cross-departmental analytics.

 Key Takeaways